mozilla-services/Dockerflow/README.md

 1. Code pushed to github triggers the flow
 2. CI builds and tests the container
 3. Verified containers are pushed to Docker Hub
-4. Cloud Ops will use container for deployment
+4. Cloud Ops will use the container for deployment
-5. Other parties can use the *same* container for their needs
+5. Other parties can use the *same* container for private installations or projects

-## Container Design Requirements
+## Container Requirements

 Don't panic.
-These are easy and will help everybody Go Faster (tm).
+The list is short and easy to implement.

 ### A containerized app must...